lgbouma/cdips/drivers/HOWTO.md

      your results depend on the Dias 2014 catalog). also makes plots that show the distribution of results.

-3. manually fine-tune your criteria for "signal detection".
+3. manually fine-tune your criteria for "signal detection" & update `do_initial_period_finding.py`.

 4. `reconstructive_tfa/RunTFASR.sh` does signal reconstruction for TFA lightcurves